Honda CR-V Hybrid interior & comfort

 On SE spec, you’ll find parking sensors and a useful rear-view camera, while Apple CarPlay and Android Auto are introduced.
 SR cars get a handful of extra safety features as well as the leather interior, while EX boasts luxuries like a panoramic glass sunroof and heated rear seats.
 All versions get 18-inch alloy wheels as standard.

 Infotainment, apps & sat nav

-Smartphone connectivity in the form of Apple CarPlay and Android Auto is standard on the SE, SR and EX trims.
-The infotainment system is one of the CR-V Hybrid’s weaker elements: the sat nav can be laborious to use at times, as can other features controlled using the touchscreen.
-The appearance of the graphics themselves feels incredibly dated, especially in comparison to the rest of the interior.
+Smartphone connectivity in the form of Apple CarPlay and Android Auto is standard on the SE, SR and EX trims, which is great news because it means you can override the fiddly standard system - undoubtedly one of the CR-V Hybrid’s weaker elements.
+The sat nav can be laborious to use at times, as can other features controlled using the touchscreen.
+The graphics look dated, too.